matveyt/neoclip/README.md

 ### Compatibility and other troubles

-Currently Neoclip should run on Windows, macOS and all the various \*nix'es (with X11 and/or Wayland display server up).
+Currently Neoclip should run on Windows, macOS and all the various \*nix'es (with X11 and/or Wayland display server).
 See `:h neoclip-build` to get more information on build dependencies.
 See `:h neoclip-issues` for a list of known issues.